bcrumbs/booben/README.md

 <hr />

 ### Features
-+ Design your app without a line of code by drag-and-dropping components on the canvas
++ Design your app without a line of code by dragging-and-dropping components on the canvas
-+ Get a markup which is completely identical to what you see in the components tree without any unnecessary inline styles and wrappers
++ Get a markup which is completely identical to what you see in the components tree without any unnecessary inline styles and / or wrappers
 + Bind data with **GraphQL**
-+ Setup actions and write pure functions through the Booben's interface
++ Setup actions and write pure functions through the Booben interface
 + Use **any components library** to build your own App.
-All what you need is to cover this library with [metadata](https://github.com/bcrumbs/reactackle-meta).
+All you need is to cover this library with [metadata](https://github.com/bcrumbs/reactackle-meta).
 As a default we use [Reactackle components library](https://github.com/bcrumbs/reactackle) and plain [HTML-tags](https://github.com/bcrumbs/booben-html-meta).
-You may look at the [Reactackle's meta](https://github.com/bcrumbs/reactackle-meta) for the example.
+You may look at the [Reactackle's meta](https://github.com/bcrumbs/reactackle-meta) for an example.
 + Style components by **modifying its props** and/or by adding **custom css** (scss syntax is supported)
 + Download generated code in a single click